yevhen/Streamstone/README.md

 The api is stateless and all exposed objects are immutable, once fully constructed.
 Streamstone doesn't dictate payload serialization protocol, so you are free to choose any protocol you want.

-Optimistic concurrency is implemented by making version part of RowKey identifier.
+Optimistic concurrency is implemented by always including stream header entity with every write, making it impossible to append to a stream without first having a latest Etag.
 Duplicate event detection is done by automatically creating additional entity for every event, with RowKey value set to a unique identifier of a source event (consistent secondary index).

 ## Schema